tobiadey/ashura/README.md

 ## Usage

-- **Input Text**: Simply type or paste any text into the input box on the web page.
-This could be how you're feeling, a quote you like, or anything else.
+- **Input Text**: On the web application, type or paste any text into the input box.
+You can input how you're feeling, a memorable quote, or any piece of text that holds emotional significance to you.

-- **Generate Art**: Submit your text to see it transformed into a unique piece of generative art, reflecting the emotional sentiment of your input.
+- **Generate Art**: Click the "Generate Art" button to submit your text.
+The application analyses the emotional sentiment of your text and transforms it into a unique piece of generative art.

-- **Interact with the Garden**: Explore the growing garden of sentiments.
-Each piece of art represents a different emotion, contributing to the garden's diversity.
+- **Output**: The generated art will appear on the webpage.